 While the information presented is unaudited, it includes all adjustments, which are, in our opinion of management, necessary to present fairly the financial position, result of operations and cashflows for the interim period presented in accordance with accounting principles generally accepted in the United States of America.
 All adjustments are of a normal recurring nature.
 These consolidated interim financial statements should be read in conjunction with the Company's December 31, 2021 annual financial statements.
-Operating results for the three months ended March 31, 2022 are not necessarily indicative of the results that can be expected for the year ended December 31, 2022.
+Operating results for the nine months ended September 30, 2022 are not necessarily indicative of the results that can be expected for the year ended December 31, 2022.

-The accompanying condensed consolidated unaudited interim financial statements include the accounts of the Company, it's wholly subsidiary YER Brands Inc., and its joint venture, Hero Wellness Systems Inc. (formerly Vitalizer Americas Inc.) The Company controls 55% of Hero Wellness Systems Inc. Pursuant to Accounting Standards Codification Topic 810, the joint venture company is considered as a variable interest entity that requires the Company to consolidate its accounts.
+The accompanying condensed consolidated unaudited interim financial statements include the accounts of the Company, it's wholly subsidiary YER Brands Inc., and its joint venture, Hero Wellness Systems Inc. (formerly Vitalizer Americas Inc.) The Company controls 55% of Hero Wellness Systems Inc. Pursuant to Accounting Standards Codification Topic 810, the joint venture company is considered as a variable interest entity that requires the Company to consolidate its account.
 All intercompany balances and transactions have been eliminated in the consolidation.
 The operating results of the joint venture have been included in the Company's consolidated financial statements and the non-controlling interest that were not attributable to the Company have been reported separately.
+At September 30, 2022, Hero Wellness Systems' assets were impaired and the Company impaired its investment and eliminated Hero Wellness System's accounts from the condensed consolidated financial statements.